miércoles, 31 de mayo de 1989

 (Pintura del artista ruso Vladimir Volegov)

-You will be that day when the sun
+You will be that day when the sun,

-for crying too much went out;
+from too much weeping, went out;

-you will be reading in my lantern
+you will be the reading in my lantern,

-of the poem that was never written ...
+of the poem that was never written.

-You will give me comfort your memory
+You will give me comfort in memory,

-and the night my soul succumbs.
+and the night when my soul succumbs.

-You will be my most painful joy
+You will be my most painful joy,

-trembling the rhymes in my mind;
+trembling the rhymes within my mind;

-And if you want to know if
+And if you wish to know

-this tender illusion I will hide
+this tender illusion I will conceal,

 and biting my lips I will tell you: